flame-engine/flame/doc/components.md

 ### Size

 The `size` is the size of the component when the zoom level of the camera is 1.0 (no zoom, default).
-The `size` is not set in relation to the parent of the component.its
+The `size` is not in relation to the parent of the component.

 ### Scale